elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     -k Doesn't check for SSL certificates (insecure)

-This script was better than the SkyDrive one (**skydrive-cli**), since it allowed for uploads of directories and it could skip existing files, but there was still no sync functionality (so if I had updated a text file, it wouldn&#8217;t upload it since it already existed).
+This script was better than the SkyDrive one (**skydrive-cli**), since it allowed for uploads of directories and it could skip existing files, but there was still no sync functionality (so if I had updated a text file, it wouldn't upload it since it already existed).

 ### Box